 Influenced by the seasons, design styles, and personal preferences, wedding bouquet trends are ever-changing—and we're expecting another shift in florals come 2019.
-We asked the experts in all things budding blooms to foresee the wedding flower trends that on the horizon in the coming year.
-2019 brides, listen up!
+We asked the experts in all things budding blooms to foresee the wedding flower trends that are on the horizon in the coming year.
+2019 brides, listen up.

 A defining element to your bridal style, your bouquet can add a pop of color to a traditional getup or complement an alternative wedding vibe.
 Whether overflowing with greenery, highlighting a single stem, or full of local blooms, your bouquet is an arrangement unique to you and your day—but of course, you'll want to stay on top of the current floral trends, too.
 Luckily, we've brought you a forecast of 2019's biggest bouquet trends.

 Adopt Alternative Stems